Strategies to Prevent a Picky Eater

 - 2 min read

-Don't give me that look Biscuit, we know how to handle your picky eating demands...you cutie!
+Don't give me that look, Ollie!
+We know how to handle your picky eating demands...you cutie!

 We love our goldendoodles.
 But let’s be honest—sometimes they act like they belong on a reality cooking show, sniffing their kibble like it’s a questionable appetizer at a five-star restaurant.
 Here’s how to stop the drama before it starts: